Vermont's Top Online & Campus MA Programs

 • Assisting with injections or medication administration

-The beauty of this role is its room to grow.
-Many medical assistants find they prefer a certain part of their work, usually either the medical side or the administrative side.
+The beauty of this role is that you’ll have room to grow.
+Many medical assistants find they prefer a certain element of their work, usually either the medical side or the administrative side.
 Once you know which is a better fit for you, you can take on more responsibilities in that area.
 Over time, that experience and potentially some continuing education can help guide your career path toward a more specialized role.

 Back to top